DanielYohai/PluralsightProject0/tasks.md

 ## Task 4 - Modify the Test to Pass; `self.assertFalse()`

 Now let's modify these last two tests so that they will pass.
-Since we are expecting no such file to exist, change the `assertTrue()` assertion to be `assertFalse()`, and change the second parameter to `True`.
+Since we are expecting no such file to exist, change the `assertTrue()` assertion to be `assertFalse()`, and change the second parameter to `False`.

 ```
 ## BEGIN DEFINE CLASSES (UNITTESTS)